 The only issue I had with the cookie was the fault of my oven, as it’s gone on the fritz and would not keep a consistent temperature.
 But, as mentioned in the original post, the dough is great to work with.

-I think I would make these gingerbread cookies again, if there is a demand.
-The dough really is easy to work with, and the gingerbread men type of cookie is quite popular at Christmas.
-(Maybe a bit more spice, though.)
-It’s just the icing that is daunting, for me anyways.
+The dough really is easy to work with and the gingerbread men type of cookie is quite popular at Christmas.
+It’s just the icing that is daunting, for me anyway.
 I suppose it just takes practice to get a steady and invariable outline.